Court Records & Legal Research - LegalHarvest avatar

 }

-The actor also stores a RUN_SUMMARY record in the default key-value store with the query, selected mode, requested sources, per-source messages, total result count, and final status message.
+The actor also stores a RUN_SUMMARY record in the default key-value store with the query, selected mode, requested sources, per-source messages, total result count, final status message, and any dossier billing metadata.

 How To Run LegalHarvest